Mortgage Options for Buying a Second Home in Canada

 Vacation homes are typically used for recreational purposes, like weekend getaways or extended vacations, and are not occupied full-time.
 These properties are winterized or can be used year-round and classified as Type A secondary homes with lenders.

 Requirements: To be considered a Type A vacation home, it must have full year-round access and be fully winterized.
 It can be zoned residential, rural, or seasonal.
 It must also have a permanent heat source, such as forced air or baseboard, and the water must be drinkable.
-The water source must be a well, municipal serviced or cistern.
+The water source must be a well, municipal service, or cistern.
 Lake water intake may be acceptable to the lender, provided the property has its own filtration system.
 There must also be a kitchen and a 3-piece bathroom.
-Additionally, the property must have a permanent foundation installed below the frost line.
+Additionally, the property must have a permanent foundation.

 Second Residences

-Second residences are second homes that may serve as a primary residence for a portion of the year, such as a home used during the workweek.
+Second residences are homes used as a primary residence for part of the year, such as a home used during the workweek.
 These properties can be homes, townhomes, or condos purchased to accommodate work-related relocations or reduce commutes while maintaining a primary residence elsewhere.
-They may also be purchased for a child to live in while attending college or university or for family members to live in.
+They may also be purchased for a child to live in while attending college or university, or for family members to live in.

 Requirements: Second residences will follow the same criteria as primary residences.
 If the home is purchased for your child to live in, they must live in the home rent-free.
-If the home is purchased for a family member, they must also live in the home rent-free and be considered next of kin.
-Lenders may impose restrictions for distance from your primary residence.
+If the home is purchased for a family member, that family member must also live in the home rent-free and be considered a next of kin.
+Lenders may impose restrictions on the distance from your primary residence.

 Seasonal Properties